|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Michelle Badash, MS

 Angina is the most common symptom of CAD.
-It is described as chest pain or discomfort with a squeezing or pressure-like quality, usually felt behind the breastbone, but sometimes felt in the shoulders, arms, neck, jaws, or back.
-Angina is an indicator that your heart is not getting all the oxygen it needs to keep working at its optimal level.
+It is chest pain or discomfort with a squeezing or pressure-like quality.
+It is most often felt behind the breastbone.
+It may sometimes be felt in the shoulders, arms, neck, jaws, or back.
+Angina is a sign that your heart tissue is not getting all the oxygen it needs.
 People who have angina are at an increased risk of having a heart attack.

 Types of angina include: